Wang Yibo: Racing career

-In 2019-01-01 Wang officially joined the Yamaha China Racing Team and became a YAMAHA signing driver, starting his motorcycle racing career.

-In May 2019 Wang participated in Michelin GPGP Grand Prix Beijing Station, his first competition as a professional driver but had to face a motorcycle breakdown in the middle of the race.
+On 1 January 2019, Wang officially joined the Yamaha China Racing Team and became a Yamaha signing driver, starting his motorcycle racing career.
+In May, he participated in Michelin GPGP Grand Prix Beijing Station, his first competition as a professional driver but had to face a motorcycle breakdown in the middle of the race.
 In August 2019, Wang participated in the ZIC Motorbike Race in Zhuhai International Circuit and won the second place in the mixed competition and the first place in the rookie division.

-On 19-20 Oct 2024, In the GT3 category of the 2024 GTSC series held in Zhuhai International Circuit, Wang Yibo participated in his first official race as an artist, partnered with professional driver Fang Junyu to represent the UNO Racing team.
-Driving the No. 85 Audi R8 LMS GT3 Evo II, which incorporates the elements of bamboo leaf green snakeskin, they won second place in the first round and won the championship in the second round.
+Between 19 and 20 October 2024, in the GT3 category of the 2024 GTSC series held in Zhuhai International Circuit, Wang Yibo participated in his first official race as an artist, partnered with professional driver Fang Junyu to represent the UNO Racing team.
+Driving the No. 85 Audi R8 LMS GT3 Evo II, which incorporated the elements of bamboo leaf green snakeskin, they won second place in the first round and won the championship in the second round.

-On 28–29 March 2025, Wang Yibo participated in the 2025 China GT Championship pre-season warm-up race at Ningbo International Circuit, driving the No. 85 Audi R8 LMS GT3 EVO II, partnered with professional driver Fang Junyu to represent the UNO Racing team and they won the runner-up and successfully stepped onto the podium.

-On 25–27 April 2025, Wang Yibo participated in the 2025 China GT Championship Round 1 at Shanghai International Circuit, partnered with racing driver Pan Junlin to represent the UNO Racing team.
+Between 28 and 29 March 2025, Wang participated in the 2025 China GT Championship pre-season warm-up race at Ningbo International Circuit, driving the No. 85 Audi R8 LMS GT3 EVO II, partnered with professional driver Fang Junyu to represent the UNO Racing team and they won the runner-up and successfully stepped onto the podium.
+From 25 to 27 April, Wang participated in the 2025 China GT Championship Round 1 at Shanghai International Circuit, partnered with racing driver Pan Junlin to represent the UNO Racing team.
 They drove the No. 85 Audi R8 LMS GT3 Evo II, and won GT3 AM category championship in the first race.

-In the second race, due to a collision that damaged key components they had to choose to end the race early.
+In the second race, due to a collision that damaged key components, they had to choose to end the race early.